Facets and Filters overview

 I need a pair of shoes that goes with a dress for a wedding.
 I’d like to wear high-heels… leather... and red!
 But I can’t afford more than €100!

-Faceted search and navigation is an advanced filtering system that uses different categories or dimensions of product properties as criteria to narrow down your catalogue.
+Faceted search and navigation is an advanced filtering system that uses different categories or dimensions of product properties as criteria to narrow down your catalog.
 Specifically, Facets in a search context help shoppers to find what they are looking for more efficiently when search queries are broad and return a large number of results.
-Facets for navigation, in turn, help shoppers to explore and discover; they guide shoppers in understanding how the product catalogue is organized and what options are available.
+Facets for navigation, in turn, help shoppers to explore and discover; they guide shoppers in understanding how the product catalog is organized and what options are available.

 Conducting a simple search or picking a category might not be enough for your shoppers to find exactly what they want.
-When dealing with a huge catalogue and different product categories, you need to enhance the product discovery experience to find the search product within a multitude.
+When dealing with a huge catalog and different product categories, you need to enhance the product discovery experience to find the search product within a multitude.
 Simple filters can be used for wide searches to limit results to a certain category, brand, etc., but they can only be used one at a time.
 Faceted search allows your shoppers to narrow down product listing pages and search engine result pages by applying multiple filters based on product attributes simultaneously.

-Imagine the product catalogue of your commerce store includes both food products and home appliances.
+Imagine the product catalog of your commerce store includes both food products and home appliances.
 When shoppers search for food products, like milk, the applicable facets can be brand or nutrition score.
 However, when shoppers search for home appliances, like an oven, the applicable facets dynamically change to dimensions, weight, or energy label as facets are exclusively related to the query being searched.

 Facet or filter?

 Traditionally, it is assumed that Facets and Filters are synonyms, but they aren’t.
-Actually, they are closely related concepts: Facets are used to classify the products in your catalogue, that’s to say, organizing the products by categories or attributes, while filters are the values for such attributes that you can use to filter by.
+Actually, they are closely related concepts: Facets are used to classify the products in your catalog, that’s to say, organizing the products by categories or attributes, while filters are the values for such attributes that you can use to filter by.
 For example, the results of a certain query (for example, trousers) can be classified by a set of facets such as “category”, “color”, “size”, “price”, or “brand”.
 In turn, shoppers can filter by the values available for each facet, such as “XS”, “S”, “M”, “L”, or “XL” for the facet size or “woman”, “man”, or “kids” for the facet category.
 Each time shoppers click a filter, the set of results is reduced to obtain more precise results.

 Facets and filters are shown depending on product results.
 Mixing and matching different attributes and values helps your shoppers to progressively refine product listing pages until they get the most relevant products based on the selected criteria.